Weighing Up the Options

-One great advantage of a career in research is the interest of the work that is performed, and the independence accorded to individual researchers.
-Particularly if you are able to secure third-party funding, you can organize your own working schedule and priorities, and choose the topics of research which are of most pressing interest to you.
+Pro: One great advantage of a career in research is how interesting the work is, and the independence one is afforded.
+If you are able to secure third-party funding, you can organize your own working schedule and priorities, and choose the topics of research which are of most pressing interest to you.

 Security and career prospects

-One particularly difficult aspect of a research career is in the lack of job security.
+Con: One particularly difficult aspect of a research career is the lack of job security.
 Postdocs are typically employed on short-term contracts for two years, and at the end of this period they must find another position.
 For the ambitious and determined researcher, this can be an opportunity for fast career progression and the chance to work in a variety of labs.